FreyDv/Task-Handler/README.md

 ## Description
-Template raw mssql client on node.js
+Template raw mssql client on node.js And solution for task stored into [TASK.md](TASK.md)

 ## Installation